Johnnycake Mountain (Connecticut)

 Johnnycake Mountain is the highest peak in Burlington, Connecticut at 1,161 ft (354 m) and the 7th highest peak in Hartford County at the foothills of the Berkshires.
 The summit reflects the historical usage as a significant portion of the area was cleared of trees for farming; however, it is now developed with single-family homes.
 From the summit, one can see the Farmington River Valley and Heublein Tower to the east.
 The blue-blazed and white dot Tunxis Trail traverses the mountain, leading to a network of other trails in nearby Sessions Woods Wildlife Management Area and Nassahegon State Forest.

 History

 Early history and naming

 Folklore suggests that early settlers called it Johnnycake Mountain after mostly surviving on johnnycakes during the long and harsh winters.
 Alternatively, when the area was clear-cut for farming by early settlers, the rounded shape of the mountain visually resembled a johnnycake.

 In the 18th century, early inhabitants avoided creating settlements on the mountain and in the center of Burlington as it was deemed to formidable.
 Instead, early settlers built smaller communities in the outskirts of town, including Whigville, Connecticut and Collinsville, Connecticut.

 The 19th century

-In the 1820's, a schoolhouse was built on Johnnycake Mountain to help provide education for children in District No. 6, after land was donated by Joel Bunnell.
+In the 1820s, a schoolhouse was built on Johnnycake Mountain to help provide education for children in District No. 6, after land was donated by Joel Bunnell.